FROM clause (JPQL / Criteria API)

 SELECT c FROM Country c

 Multiple range variables are allowed.
-For example, the following query returns all the pairs of countries that share a common border:
+For example, the following query returns all pairs of countries that share a common border:

 SELECT c1, c2 FROM Country c1, Country c2